 If you listen, you can hear a voice.
 “No matter where you go, Irithyll is the origin of the moon.
 No matter where you are, it is most certainly your homeland to return to.”

 Consider the Pontiff’s position.
-No matter how convincing his claim to the title or how secretive his purging of threats, it is impossible for citizens to not notice the violence and entertain doubts about the dramatic shift in the church’s policies.
+No matter how convincing his claim to the title or how secretive his elimination of threats, it is impossible to not notice the violence and entertain doubts about the dramatic shift in the church’s policies.
 Sulyvahn needed to promote solidarity among his subjects on top of cowing the rowdier elements into line.
 And what better way to encourage good behavior from the citizenry than pointing to the group that most respects the institutions and readily accepts his rule?
 Thus, he had these squire statues commissioned to convey a message to his citizens: “Will you take up the values you claim to honor as one of the faithful?”
 It subtly pressures them into an oath of loyalty, and the silver doll reminds the good citizen that these expectations persist even when he or she has physically escaped Big Brother’s gaze.
-You are and forever will be a servant to Sulyvahn, never to question and always to obey.
+You are and forever will be a servant to Sulyvahn; never to question, always to obey.

 Of course, the statues in the cathedral square are one piece of a larger layout.
 From the main street, we pass statues of faithful worshipers bowing their heads in prayer.
 Through the archway ahead, we enter the well-lit plaza uniquely cast in warm colors.
 To the sides are random arrangements of squire statues around empty stone stands.
 Directly before our eyes and up the staircase is an ornate elevated platform, two statues of Gwynevere looming overhead from behind with the same worshiper statues at their flanks.
 And towering behind it all is the city cathedral.
 Clearly, this plaza embodied something else entirely before Sulyvahn changed it to fit a new narrative.
-Statues clearly once sat on each stand, but the imagery was removed and sloppily covered over with an excessive amount of new propaganda.
+Statues clearly once sat on each stand, but the imagery was removed and sloppily covered over with an excessive amount of fresh propaganda.
 And the elevated platform up the stairs leaves an obvious negative space for taking center stage in the layout.
 What filled this negative space, and why did Sulyvahn want it removed?

 As the cherry on top, Sulyvahn appointed Gwynevere’s daughter to be a dancer and gifted her twin blades for those duties.
 Considering that her graceful fighting style is explicitly reminiscent of dancing, the royal may have never actually wielded a sword before that.
 So, why give her these swords for mere dancing?
 Because accepting them meant vowing to become the Pontiff’s personal dancer.
 The medial was expected to swear to the job like a knight swearing oaths to her lord — coercion masked as willing subordination.
 Consider the optics: royalty, divinity even, voluntarily lowering herself to be someone’s entertainment.
 That is something that only the head of the royalty could impel.
 Moreover, the blades she wields while performing represent the ceremonial swords held by Sulyvahn except in opposite hands.
 In essence, a royal recognizes the Pontiff’s spiritual and regal authority as a mirror reflection of them, coming from the most high.